PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+- 1.2.0rc =
+* Fixed regressions that caused some Wordpress features to not work properly
 * Rewrote database connection handling so Wordpress installation can tell you when you username and password are wrong
 * Support for using an empty password for database connection Note : this requires setting 'PG4WP_INSECURE' to true in `db.php` for PG4WP to accept this